This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Keto Ramen

-This section shows how to make keto ramen soup with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto ramen soup with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Cook noodles.
 Rinse shirataki noodles very well.
 Boil noodles for 3 minutes and rinse well again.
 Pat dry.